jldantas/libmft/README.md

 - The EA attribute is not very well understood.
 There are some trailling stuff and mystic alignments that are not confirmed.
 I'm using a value considering a 8 byte aligment
+- The SECURITY_DESCRIPTOR attribute has no implementation of the ACCESS_MASK  object specific entries
+- The ObjectACE structure needs testing

 ### Multithread/multiprocessing